dotnet/docs-maui/docs/ios/capabilities.md

 1. In Visual Studio, download the provisioning profile you've just created so that it's available for signing your app.
 For more information, see [Download provisioning profiles in Visual Studio](~/ios/device-provisioning/manual-provisioning.md#download-provisioning-profiles-in-visual-studio).
 1. In Visual Studio, enable manual provisioning for your project.
 For more information, see [Enable manual provisioning](~/ios/device-provisioning/manual-provisioning.md#enable-manual-provisioning).

-When a capability has been added to your provisioning profile, you should also add the same capabilities to your app's *Entitlements.plist* file, and ensure that the app consumes this file.
-For more information, see [Entitlements](entitlements.md).
-It may also be necessary to set privacy keys in *Info.plist*, for certain capabilities.

 ## Troubleshoot